 At Geniuslink, we want to be your North Star in the voyage to reconcile your analytics and we spent the better part of the last four months working on some fundamental changes to how we measure clicks.

 We will be improving the way we measure your traffic!

-Once our updates go live on January 1st, 2018, we will be doing a better job of identifying and filtering out “junk” traffic such as clicks from bots, duplicate clicks, and prefetch requests from apps like Facebook.
-At this time, we will not be recalculating traffic prior to January 1st, which means traffic reports from previous months will remain the same as before.
-If you notice a decrease in January clicks, once the migration is complete, it is likely a result of the enhanced click filtering.
+Our updates went live on January 1st, 2018, we are doing a better job of identifying and filtering out “junk” traffic such as clicks from bots, duplicate clicks, and prefetch requests from apps like Facebook.
+Traffic was not recalculated prior to January 1st, which means traffic reports from previous months will remain the same as before.
+If you’ve noticed a decrease in January clicks, it is likely a result of the enhanced click filtering.